fstrauf/roadvagabonds/content/draft/whats-the-cost-to-live-a-day/index.md

 category: life
 ---

-I've been thinking about the topic of what does it actually cost to live one day.
-This initiated with reading about people like Bodensee Overlander or The Way Overland, who take a few years off to just travel the world.
-So I was wondering how much time I could actually take off with my current saving - or asking a different way, how much does a day of living cost?
+I've been thinking about the topic of what it actually costs to live one day.
+This initiated by reading about people like Bodensee Overlander or The Way Overland, who take a few years off to just travel the world.
+So I was wondering how much time I could actually take off with my current savings - or asking a different way, how much does a day of living cost?

 # How much does a day of living cost?

-So say we require an amount of X to live a day, we could with XX take a few years off.
-What if you spin this even further and say, how much capital do I need to invest in something like an index fund to live off the interest rate?
+Say we require an amount of $ 100 to live a day.
+With $ 100,000 we could take off 1,000 days - which is a couple of years already.
+What if you spin this even further;  how much capital do I need to invest in something like an index fund to live off the interest rate?
+Let's assume we need $ 100/day and an average interest of 4%.

+$ 100 * 365 days = 36,500 $/year
+$ 36,500 / 0.04 =  $ 912,500

+So roughly $ 900K is required under the assumption we earn 4% interest per year on require only $ 100.
+It's a simple example, but it shows that such a saving plan does not have to be difficult and if one is willing to adjust their life accordingly it looks achievable.

+Let's say you have a job that pays you $ 100K / year.
+With cheap living and frugal lifestyle you might be able to fork out 50% as savings.

+$ 912,500 / $ 50,000 = 18.2 years

+So if your start with 25 you might get to retirement by 43.

 - We work hard and put a lot of our time into earning money.